Papa Legba: In popular culture

 In his study of the Delta blues, Robert Palmer discusses the appearance of Legba in blues lyrics and lore.
 Palmer notes that Legba can be referred to/identified as "the Devil", "Papa Legba", and "The Black Man" throughout the history of the blues.
 This is also made clear in ethnomusicologist Bruno Blum's text for the CD box set Voodoo in America where reference to Papa Legba, deity of roads and crossroads, in Robert Johnson's iconic song "Crossroads" is explained.

 There is extensive referencing to voodoo in the Sprawl trilogy (1984-1988) by William Gibson.
 In the second book, Count Zero (1986), Papa Legba stands at the gateway to cyberspace as the "master of roads and pathways," with other loa appearing throughout the book.
 Papa Legba and Voodoo appear again in Spook Country (2007), a book from one of Gibson's other trilogies.

 A 1985 episode of the TV series Miami Vice (Season 2, Episode 8, "Tale of the Goat") centers on a malign Vodou priest by the name of Papa Legba (played by Clarence Williams III).
 In keeping with the image of Legba often conceptualised in Haitian Vodou subculture, Papa Legba is depicted as "controlling" the gateway to the spiritual world (through the use of drugs), walking with the aid of crutches, and smoking a pipe.

 The musical group Talking Heads made a song named after him.
 The song can be found on their 1986 album (and soundtrack to the David Byrne film of the same name), True Stories.
 In the film, this song is sung by Pops Staples, whose character performs a kind of love ritual.
-The Danish band Volbeat features what appears to be a cartoon interpretation of Papa Legba in their 2017 animated video for "The Black Rose."

 Papa Legba is a recurring character in American Horror Story, appearing in the third and eighth season, as a gatekeeper of the afterlife.
 He is an acquaintance of Marie Laveau, having granted her immortality in exchange for the offering of one innocent every year.
 Papa Legba’s portrayal in the show has attracted some criticism, with many noting that the portrayal of Papa Legba was more similar to Baron Samedi than the mythical Papa Legba himself.

+The 1991 Terry Pratchett novel Witches Abroad features a black cockerel named Legba as part of a voodoo-themed subplot set in a pseudo-New Orleans.

 In the 2024 film Kraven the Hunter, the titular protagonist (Aaron Taylor-Johnson) develops supernatural abilities after receiving a potion derived from the traditional spiritual scholarship of Papa Legba by the grandmother of the film's primary female protagonist, Calypso (Ariana DeBose).